cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-Encryption-Asymmetric.md

 - RSA works with both encryption and digital signatures, used in many environments,
   - like Secure Sockets Layer (SSL), and key exchange.
   - commonly used as part of a `public key infrastructure (PKI) system`.
-    - PKI uses <font color=blue> digital certificates and a certificate authority (CA) </font> to allow secure communication across a public network.
+    - PKI uses <font color=LightSlateBlue> digital certificates and a certificate authority (CA) </font> to allow secure communication across a public network.
     - But ECDH better in PKI for key agreement.

 - based on <font color=red> factoring 2 larger primes </font>